readevalprint/mini-django/README.md

 Production
 ==========
-You can also run these Django projects production-like mode using a WSGI server like `uWSGI` or `gunicorn`.
+You can also run these Django projects in production-like mode using a WSGI server like `uWSGI` or `gunicorn`.

 uWSGI
 -----